Bamff is situated along the highland fault line, with the cairngorms to the north and the low lands to the south.

 The Chieti wetland transformations, largely due to the arrival of the http://patayershomes.com/x.php beavers in 2002, contributes hugely to the already varied landscape, but Bamff’s ever evolving rewilding projects mean that habitats transform from year to year.

-As sheep farming is gradually removed, the affected grassland areas burst into life and rapidly transform – whilst the upland heath areas will eventually morph into mixed woodlands due to trees planted from late 2018 onwards.
+Now that sheep farming has been removed from the wildland area, the grassland has burst into life and is rapidly transforming – whilst the upland heath areas are slowly morphing into mixed woodlands, due to trees planted from late 2018 onwards.

 Intermediate scrubland areas are dominated by thistles or by vast stretches of broom and gorse – a fascinating habitat that is a suitably dense hiding place for shy http://newpotatoboxes.co.uk/british-standards.php mammals such as the Scottish Wildcat – which have been spotted at Bamff in recent years.